ivs-kuleuven/platosim3/docs/InputFile.md

 * declination of the stars [degrees]
 * stellar magnitude

-The full path of this file must be provided via the @ref starCatalogFile parameter in the configuration file (under observing parameters).
+The path of this file, relative to the @ref projectLocation "project location", must be provided via the @ref starCatalogFile parameter in the configuration file (under observing parameters).

 @section psfFile PSF File (Optional)

+Unless you indicate you want to generate a Gaussian PSF, pre-computed normalised PSFs must be provided in the form of an HDF5-file (@ref useGauss = 0).
+The path of this file, relative to the @ref projectLocation "project location", is specified via the @ref psfFilename parameter.

+The simulator will automatically select the PSF for which the angular distance to the optical axis matches best for the simulated sub-field.

 @section jitterFile Jitter File (Optional)